rudyoactiv/IBM-software-developer/expressBookReviews/README.md

 ### Contact

-For any inquiries or assistance, please don't hesitate to contact me via [email](its.rudraneel@gmail.com) or [LinkedIn](https://www.linkedin.com/in/its-rudraneel).
+For any inquiries or assistance, please don't hesitate to contact me via [LinkedIn](https://www.linkedin.com/in/its-rudraneel).